 What is happening here?
 Basically, it seems, we are actually getting a grip on environmental impacts.
 We mandate smokeless fuels, we switch from coal to gas, and from steam to diesel on the railways, we pass legislation to scrub power-station flue gases, we have lead-free petrol and more efficient car engines, we tighten building regulations for new buildings, we make seaside towns improve their sewage systems.
 And so on.

 The bottom line is that, especially since the rise of modern environmental awareness in the 1970s, advanced rich societies have succeeded in cleaning up faster than their economies are growing.
 In other words, T (often called environmental intensity) is going down more rapidly than A is growing.
-If we extrapolate these broad trends into the next century we could imagine (as many have) T being at the so-called ‘factor ten’ level or 0.1 of the reference 2000 level.
+If we extrapolate these broad trends into the 21st century we could imagine (as many have) T being at the so-called ‘factor ten’ level or 0.1 of the reference 2000 level.
 So I = 0.9 x 2 x 0.1 = 0.18.
 In other words, it is not implausible to see that by 2100 the environmental impact of the UK could be less than a fifth of what it is now.

 Optimists will clap loudly: There you are then, what did we tell you?